GUIDE - Updated 2026-06-25

-To convert CSV to a Markdown table, keep the first row as headers, make sure every row has the same number of columns, and convert each comma-separated row into a Markdown table row.
-A generator is faster and safer when the table has many rows.
+To convert CSV to a Markdown table, keep the first row as headers, make sure the header and separator rows have the same number of columns, escape any literal pipe characters, and preview the result in the same place where it will be published.
+A generator is faster and safer when the table has many rows or when values contain commas, tabs, links, or inline code.

 Basic Example